ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Requirements on Application Profiles {#req}

-This section lists the requirements on application profiles of this specification,for the convenience of application profile designers.
+This section lists the requirements on application profiles of this specification, for the convenience of application profile designers.

-* REQ1: If the value of the GROUPNAME URI path and the group name in the access token scope (gname in {{ssec-authorization-response}}) don't match, specify the mechanism to map the GROUPNAME value in the URI to the group name (REQ1) (see {{kdc-if}}).

-* REQ2: Specify the exact format and encoding of 'scope'.
+* REQ1: Specify the exact format and encoding of 'scope'.
 This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format (see {{ssec-authorization-request}}).

+* REQ2: If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}}.

 * REQ3: If used, specify the acceptable values for 'sign_alg' (see {{token-post}}).